 By checking the box associated with "Informed Consent", you acknowledge that you understand and agree with the following:

-I hereby consent to receiving Curology Medical Group’s services via telehealth technologies.
-I understand that Curology Medical Group and its providers offer telehealth-based medical services, but that these services do not replace the relationship between me and my primary care doctor.
-I also understand it is up to the Curology Medical Group provider to determine whether or not my specific clinical needs are appropriate for a telehealth encounter.
+I hereby consent to receiving DLMD services via telehealth technologies.
+I understand that DLMD and its Providers offer telehealth-based medical services, but that these services do not replace the relationship between me and my primary care doctor.
+I also understand it is up to the DLMD Provider to determine whether or not my specific clinical needs are appropriate for a telehealth encounter.

-I understand a licensed provider from Curology Medical Group will be assigned to me prior to the consult, however, I can request a different licensed provider at any time.
-I can review the credentials of my assigned provider.
+I understand a licensed Provider from DLMD will be assigned to me prior to the consult, however, I can request a different licensed Provider at any time.
+I can review the credentials of my assigned Provider.

 I understand that I may expect the anticipated benefits from the use of telehealth in my care, but that no results can be guaranteed or assured.

-I understand that my healthcare information may be shared with other individuals for scheduling and billing purposes.
-Persons may be present during the consultation other than the Curology Medical Group provider in order to operate the telehealth technologies.
+I understand that my healthcare information may be shared with other individuals for operational, quality assurance, scheduling and billing purposes.
+If I have a real-time consultation, persons may be present during the consultation other than the Provider during such real-time consultation in order to operate the telehealth technologies.
 I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.

-I understand that I will not be prescribed any narcotics for pain, nor is there any guarantee that I will be given a prescription at all.
+I understand that I will not be prescribed any narcotics for any reason, nor is there any guarantee that I will be given a prescription at all.
+I understand that the decision of whether a prescription is appropriate will be made in the professional judgement of my Provider.

 I understand I can choose to fill my prescription at a pharmacy of my choice.